codee-com/open-catalog/Checks/RMK003/README.md

 Loop is a potential parallelization opportunity if it can be confirmed that variable `X` is a temporary

+### Actions

+Analyze the data scoping of the variable `X` to determine whether it is a temporary and privatize it when parallelizing if it is.

 ### Relevance

 Determining the data scoping of all variables in a loop is critical to decide